kam2ss/Hackers-Playbook/Wireless Hacking/What is Aircrack-ng.md

 - `WEP:` keys are typically cracked using the `PTW method`.
 - `WPA/WPA2:` keys are cracked with `dictionary attacks.`
 - Aircrack-ng relies on ***packet capture data*** for WEP cracking.
-- For WPA/WPA2, it requires the 4-way hand
+- For WPA/WPA2, it requires the 4-way handshake.